bartongroup/RATS/vignettes/tutorial.md

 `call_DTU()` takes 4 mandatory arguments:

 1. a sleuth object
-2. an annotation dataframe matching transcripts to genes
+2. an annotation data frame matching transcripts to genes
 3. the names of two conditions to compare.

 The summary report has 3 categories for each of genes and transcripts: